Dvorak keyboard layout: Finnish

+French

+In French, there is a Dvorak layout, as well as the Bépo layout, designed based on Dvorak's method of analyzing key frequency.
+Although Bépo's placement of keys is optimised for French, the scheme also facilitates key combinations for typing characters of other European languages, Esperanto and various symbols.

+German

 The most common German Dvorak layout is the German Type II layout.
 It is available for Windows, Linux, and macOS.
 There is also the Neo layout and the de ergo layout, both original layouts that also use many of Dvorak's design principles.
 Because of the similarity of both languages, even the standard Dvorak layout (with minor modifications) is an ergonomic improvement with respect to the common QWERTZ layout.
 One such modification puts ß at the shift+comma position and the umlaut dots as a dead key accessible via shift+period (standard German keyboards have a separate less/greater key to the right of the left shift key).

-For French, there is a Dvorak layout.
-And there's also the Bépo layout which is designed based on Dvorak's method of analyzing key frequency.
-Although Bépo's placement of keys is optimised for French, the scheme also facilitates key combinations for typing characters of other European languages, Esperanto and various symbols.